Omar-Alhalaika/mc-exercise/FUBAR.md

 # Final change
 Yesterday I was clever, so I wanted to change the world.
 Today I'm wise so I'm changing myself.

+# Bana change
+I'm bana and i'm new in this team.